ConditionsChange/Harry-Potter-RPG/README.md

 ![Harry Potter](https://raw.githubusercontent.com/ConditionsChange/Harry-Potter-RPG/master/assets/snapshots/harry-potter-snapshot.PNG)

 ## Description
-This is a game of Harry Potter showing the use of jquery.
+Welcome to Harry Potter RPG, an RPG game powered by jQuery.

 ## Rules
-The goal of the game is to select a character from Harry, Hagrid, Dumbledore, and Voldemort and have that character battle the other characters in succession.
-The goal is to be able to defeat all three oponents without you losing yourself.
-The characrter's stats are displayed next inside their portrait.
+The player makes a selection from Harry, Hagrid, Dumbledore, and Voldemort and has his/her character battle the other characters in succession.
+The goal is to be able to defeat all three oponents in a row without your own HP dropping to 0.
+Since the player character gains a 50% boost in strength after every attack the general strategy is to fight weaker players first so you can build up your attack power and defeat tougher enemies later.

-Game Flow
+## Game Flow

 1. Select your character
-2. Select opponents character
+2. Select your opponent
-3. Do battle with the Fith button
+3. Do battle with the "Fight" button
-  -The player's character attacks first then the opponent attacks second -Damage is calculated by ARK power minus HP
-  -A character loses when their HP reaches 0
+  -Your character attacks first then the opponent attacks second -Damage is calculated by a character's ART power minus Defender's HP -A character loses when their HP reaches 0
 4. After each attack the player character gains a 50% boost to their attack
 5. The player wins by defeating all the opponents or loses if their character's HP reaches 0

-The player's character gains
+## Screenshots

+### Battle Log
 ![Battle Log](https://raw.githubusercontent.com/ConditionsChange/Harry-Potter-RPG/master/assets/snapshots/battle.PNG)

+### Win Condition
 ![Win](https://raw.githubusercontent.com/ConditionsChange/Harry-Potter-RPG/master/assets/snapshots/win.PNG)